utat-ss/HERON-documentation/getting-started/install.md

 ## Atom

 This is a text editor that we use to write our code.
-We recommend Atom, but you can use other text editors such as Sublime and Notepad++.
+We recommend Atom, but you can use other text editors such as Sublime or Notepad++.

 Download it from [here](https://atom.io/).